T809DATA/T809DATA_2023/11_and_12_gpt2/README.md

 Create a function `gpt2` that does the following steps:

 1. Get word and positional embedding (given)
-2. Forward pass through all transformer blocks
+2. Forward pass through all transformer blocks in `blocks`
 3. Layer normalization with `g_final` and `b_final`
 4. Map back from embedding to vocabulary (given)